 Q - Can the ASM support SNMP alarm reporting and monitoring?

 A - Yes.
-The ASM can report alarms via SNMP v2c northbound alarm traps, and can be polled by a southbound GET command.
+The ASM can report alarms via SNMP v1 and v2c northbound alarm traps, and can be polled by southbound GET commands.
 The GET command will respond with the associated OID's current parameter value.